ubernostrum/django-registration/docs/validators.rst

    This validator will reject any email address where either the local-part or the domain is -- when considered in isolation -- dangerously confusable.
-A string is dangerously confusable if it is a mixed-script value (as defined by Unicode 'Script' property) which also contains one or more characters that appear in the Unicode Visually Confusable Characters file.
+A string is dangerously confusable if it is a mixed-script value (as defined by Unicode "Script" property) which also contains one or more characters that appear in the Unicode Visually Confusable Characters file.

    This validator is enabled by default on the email field of registration forms.

-   :param str value: The email address to validate
+   :param str value: The email address to validate.
-   :raises django.core.exceptions.ValidationError: if the value is mixed-script confusable
+   :raises django.core.exceptions.ValidationError: if the value is mixed-script confusable.

 Other validators